SystemsApproach/private5g/software/gnb.rst

 <https://www.apaltec.com/dongle/>`__ with Aether.

-5G-connected devices must have a SIM card, which you are responsible for creating and inserting.
-You will need a SIM card writer (these are readily available for purchase on Amazon) and a PLMN identifier constructed from a valid MCC/MNC pair.
-For our purposes, we use two different PLMN ids: ``315010`` constructed from MCC=315 (US) and MNC=010 (CBRS), and ``00101`` constructed from MCC=001 (TEST) and MNC=01 (TEST).
-You should use whatever values are appropriate for your local environment.
-You then assign an IMSI and two secret keys to each SIM card.
-Throughout this section, we use the following values as
+5G-connected devices must have a SIM card, which you are responsible for programming and inserting.
+You will need a SIM card writer, such as the *OYEITIMES MCR3516* (available on Amazon), which comes with five blank cards.
+You will need to set the PLMN identifier (constructed from a valid MCC/MNC pair), the IMSI, and two secret keys for each SIM card.
+As working examples, we have used two different PLMN ids: ``315010`` constructed from MCC=315 (US) and MNC=010 (CBRS), and ``00101`` constructed from MCC=001 (TEST) and MNC=01 (TEST).
+You should use whatever values are appropriate for your local environment, where we use the following as a running example throughout this
-exemplars:
+section:

 * IMSI: each one is unique, matching pattern ``315010*********`` (up to 15 digits)
 * OPc: ``69d5c2eb2e2e624750541d3bbc692ba5``